 Hard to really judge this film.
-The version I have seen is chopped apart so bad that major chunks of exposition are missing, making it difficult to tell what is happening at times.The battle scenes pack a punch, however.
+The version I viewed is chopped apart so bad that major chunks of exposition are missing, making it difficult to tell what is happening at times.The battle scenes pack a punch, however.
+The director has watched his Sergio Leone and he has seen the Wild Bunch, that is obvious.
 I am sure the full version is a better film.
 Peter Strauss looks like Viggo Mortensen.
 Based on a true story.

 2 of 2 people found this review helpful.